Overlay

 Managing the ups and downs of interest rates and what they could mean for your business.

 This article was originally published on 25 October 2023.
-The article was republished on 14 March 2024.
+The article has since been updated and republished on 30 October 2024.

 How are interest rates calculated?